lizdexo/react-airtable-portfolio/README.md

 # Hi!
-Please don't remix it.
-I'm refactoring stuff. :)
+Please don't remix it.* I'm refactoring stuff. :)

+*I mean, unless you really want to dive into this mess.
+If so, have fun!

 ----
 ----